All Episodes

 We have had multiple marriages.

-The difference is you've never with all of my checkered past, you've never heard an ex-wife say anything bad about me.
+The difference is you've never, with all of my checkered past, you've never heard an ex-wife say anything bad about me.

 Why is that?

-We are of a generation that extolled the virtue of sex and openness and infidelity was almost an afterthought in the generation of the 60s that we represent.
+And even though Rush Limbaugh yesterday had it exactly right, we are of a generation that extolled the virtue of sex and openness and infidelity was almost an afterthought in the generation of the 60s that we represent.

 So I definitely get that.